fvjupiter/fvjupiter/README.md

   and will then take their (more or less great) impact on the world.
 - 👀 I’m interested in
   - developing progressive / efficient Web-Apps, functionalities & reusable components
-  - designing simple, intuitive user-interfaces & fast loading webpages with finetuned user-experience
+  - designing simple, intuitive user-interfaces with finetuned user-experience
+  - next to coding: philosophy of mind, recording guitar / making digital music, writing stories / poems / songs, playing frisbee
 - 💻 Till now I'm working with
-  - React (*since* mid 2019) (before: HTML, JS, CSS, jQuery late 2018)
+  - React (*since* mid 2019) (before: HTML, JS, jQuery late 2018)
+  - core CSS, Sass (late 2018) & Tailwind (late 2021) for styling
   - Next.js as the react-framework of choice (early 2020) (before: create-react-app)
   - Recoil.js for state-management (mid 2021)
-  - core CSS, Sass (late 2018) & Tailwind (late 2021) for styling
   - Framer Motion for animations (early 2021)
   - Node js for the backend (early 2021)
   - Firestore for authentication, realtime data and storing content (early 2021)
   - Contentful as a cms (end 2021)
-- 🌱 I’m currently
+- 🌱 I’m currently learning how to
-  - learning how to use git (and fill up my codebase)
+  - use git (and fill up my codebase)
+  - build npm-packages
   - create parallax effects
-  - getting used to strapi as a cms, and typescript instead of javascript (for larger projects)
+  - use strapi as a cms
+  - use typescript instead of javascript (for larger projects)
+- My current projects are
-  - coding an application for online competitions...
+  - a web-app for online competitions...
-  - checking out different database-systems
+  - my portfolio
-- 💞️ I’m looking to collaborate on progressive ideas in the field of web-development as well as projects to earn some money ;-)
+- 💞️ I’m looking to collaborate on
+  - progressive ideas in the field of web-development
+  - projects / jobs to earn some money ;-)
 - 📫 Reach me @: schoof.frederik@gmail.com
 - 🌐 The equation in you can only be solved through you